selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

 return cache[n];
 ```

-Either way you assign a cache key to the result of the function (as long as you return the function result) you should be good to go.
+Either way you decide to assign a cache key to the result of the function (as long as you return the function result) you should be good to go.

 **A Great Gotcha**